 - 1. Do the assigned reading from the textbook

 - 2. As needed, research topics using the Web and/or supplemental textbooks

 - 3. As needed, download, install, and learn additional free software

-- 4. Complete all assignments
+- 4. Complete a semester long project

 - 5. Complete all labs

 - 6. Take all quizzes

 - 7. Take exams online

 - 8. Participate in online discussion forums